thomassimmer/pdftextstripper/README.md

 3. We build the output line by line by adding the characters.
 4. We start a new line when the new character's Y-position is more than the previous one's Y-position plus its height.
 5. Once a new line is detected, we sort the elements on this line in the X-direction.
+6. We try to detect new lines again on this line by running the step 4.
+7. And so on.

 ## Support